 The device may need a clear view of the sky to acquire satellite signals.
 The time and date are set automatically based on the GPS position.

 TIP: For more information about GPS, go to www.garmin.com/aboutGPS.

 1 Go outdoors to an open area.

-The front of the device should be oriented toward the sky.
+The watch should be oriented with 6 o'clock pointing toward the sky.

 2 Wait while the device locates satellites.